ybinm/HCI_ProjectPage/characteristic.md

 - **System Manager**
   - They are university students and majoring computer engineering. <br>
     They are in their 20s who don't have much cooking experience. <br>
-    When they have something to know, they search on the Internet. <br>
+    When they want to know something, they search on the internet to get information. <br>

 [← Back](./)